Issam-b/Machine-Learning/SVM-spam-filter/README.md

-SVM Spam Classification with SpamAssassin corpus
+* SVM Spam Classification with SpamAssassin corpus

    link: http://spamassassin.apache.org/publiccorpus/

    Spam list:  20050311_spam_2.tar.bz2

    Ham list:   20030228_easy_ham.tar.bz2

+* Some of the functins here have been obtained from Machine learning course in Coursera.

 Training details: